 If you want to learn the truth about Zen, how the Samurai truly worked and behaved, and how exactly Japan paved its own road through Asian history, this is the book you need to dig into.
 It’s written with wit, wisdom, and playfulness, but packs a real knowledge punch.

-Written by Sayaka Murata, Translated by Ginny Tapley Takemori
+Translated by Ginny Tapley Takemori

 Written by David Pilling

 Translated by Morgan Giles

 Newly released in 2019, this phenomenal novel is a chilling indictment of the invisible class system that plagues modern-day Japan.
 Yu Miri, a Korean-born Japanese citizen presents us with a tragic protagonist who worked his entire life, barely surviving (until he no longer can) under the weight of Japanese bureaucracy, class, and government.
-It’s not a friendly novel in many respects, but it is a truthful and transparent one, and it would be valuable in the hands of anyone who puts too much faith in capitalism and the actions of the government.
-It’s always good to be up-to-date on the latest literature before you visit Japan.
+Most tragic of all is the fact that he is born on the same day as the emperor.
+And yet the emperor will be remembered while our protagonist dies alone and nameless.

-Written by Hiromi Kawakami, Translated by Allison Markin Powell
+Translated by Allison Markin Powell

-This novel is a delight.
-The story of a young woman who meets one of her old teachers in a bar, forms a tight friendship with him which steadily and awkwardly grows and grows, and struggles to reconcile her adoration for him with her frustration at his archaic ways.
-It’s very much a clash of old and new.
+Strange Weather in Tokyo very much a clash of old and new.
 The old Japan that now exists in temples and museums is alive in Tsukiko’s sensei, but doesn’t really have a place in the world she is now thriving in.
 So what you have here is a very vivid show of how Japan has changed and evolved in such a small space of time, personified as two wholly likeable and hilarious characters.

 Written by Alex Kerr

-In Lost Japan, he takes us on a personal and intimate journey through a life spent uncovering the parts of Japan that are vanishing.
+In Lost Japan, Kerr takes us on a personal and intimate journey through a life spent uncovering the parts of Japan that are vanishing.
 He decries pachinko and the crushing existence of sad salarymen, and he romanticises the arts of Japan which are unparalleled across most of the world.

 If you’re interested in more wonderful Japanese literature and non-fiction then check our archives for a wealth of goodies.

-Predominantly writes about the books of Books and Bao, examining the literature of a place and how the authors have used the art of storytelling to reflect the world and the culture around them.
+Will predominantly writes about the books of Books and Bao, examining the literature of a place and how the authors have used the art of storytelling to reflect the world and the culture around them.